Header graphics: Explain that stuff

 Water has no end of amazing properties.
 It comes in three wildly different kinds, it's heavy, it expands in a funny way, it can climb up walls, and... oh let's find out more!

 One of the unique things about water in the world around us is that it exists in three very different forms (or states of matter as they are known): solid, liquid, and gas.
-Ordinary, liquid water is the most familiar to us because water is a liquid under everyday conditions, but we're also very familiar with solid water (ice) and gaseous water (steam and water vapour) as well.
+Ordinary, liquid water is the most familiar to us because water is a liquid under everyday conditions, but we're also very familiar with solid water (ice) and gaseous water (steam and water vapor) as well.

 Converting water between these three different states is remarkably easy.
 All you have to do is change its temperature or pressure.
 Take some ice and heat it up and you'll soon have a pool of liquid water.
 Carry on heating it and the water will evaporate and become steam.
 It takes a terrific amount of energy to turn ice into water and water into steam because you have to physically rearrange the structure of the substance in each case and push the molecules further apart.
 That's why kettles take so long to boil.
 (There's an easier way to turn water from a solid or liquid into a gas and that's simply to leave it out in the open air; gradually, the more energetic molecules in the water will escape and turn into a cool vapor up above it.)

 When you heat water to make steam, there comes a point where you keep heating the water but the temperature doesn't increase.
 The energy you supply seems to be vanishing into thin air, but it's actually pushing apart the molecules in liquid water and turning them into a gas.
 In the process, that energy is becoming locked inside the steam as something called latent heat (the word latent just means "hidden").
 Latent heat is like an immense reserve of energy locked in steam that the inventors of yesteryear used to power factory machines and vehicles using their mighty steam engines.
+Read more in our main article on heat.

 If you've ever found yourself washing a car with buckets or watering a garden with cans, you'll have noticed just how heavy water can be.
 That's because it's a relatively dense substance (it packs an awful lot of mass into a relatively small space).
 Water isn't dense compared to metals such as gold, which is almost 20 times heavier by volume.
-But it's much heavier and denser than wood and plastic—which is why those things will float.
+But it's much heavier and denser than wood and plastic, which is why those things will float.
 Anything less dense than water floats on it; anything more dense sinks in it.

 The weight of water is what causes pressure in the oceans to increase with depth.
 The deeper you go, the more water there is up above you pressing down—and that makes things particularly challenging for submarine designers and scuba divers.
 Water pressure increases in direct proportion to your depth, so if you go down 100 meters the pressure is ten times greater than if you go down 10 meters.
 Just imagine walking on the seabed with lots of buckets of water pressing down on your head.
 At a depth of about 10 km (6 miles) under the oceans, the pressure is as great as the weight of a fully-loaded articulated lorry pressing down on an area the size of your two feet!